Ritarup/heart-risk-prediction-system/README.md

 A machine learning-powered web application that predicts heart disease risk using clinical parameters.
 Built with Flask, Scikit-learn, and SQLite, featuring user authentication, account registration, and real-time prediction.

-The application is deployed and can be accessed at: https://heart-risk-prediction-system-lhuz.onrender.com
+The application can be accessed at: https://heart-risk-prediction-system-lhuz.onrender.com

 ## Authentication & Access